SatoryKono/ChEMBL_data_acquisition/README_EN.md

 python scripts/run_tests.py
 ```

+Ensure the development dependency set is installed beforehand — run `make init`
+or `pip install -r requirements-dev.txt` so the required pytest plugins (for
+example, `pytest-json-report`) are available.
+When the plugin is missing the
+test harness exits early with a friendly reminder that repeats the installation
+command, instead of attempting an automatic download that may fail in offline
+environments.

 The command executes the full pytest matrix with coverage, writes the structured
 log to `reports/test_report.json` and the Markdown summary to
 `reports/test_summary.md`, and exits with a non-zero status when the
 `summary.success_rate` falls below **95 %**.
 Re-run the script after touching
 tests or pipeline code to confirm the outputs stay identical apart from the
 timestamp – any drift indicates a determinism regression that must be fixed
 before opening a pull request.
-When sharing results, commit the code changes and
-attach the generated reports to the PR so reviewers can audit the exact pass
+Do **not** commit the generated reports: they are
+treated as transient build artefacts, ignored by Git and uploaded automatically
+by CI.
+When sharing results locally, attach them to the PR or issue as
-rate without reproducing the run locally.
-Successful runs exit with status `0`,
+artefacts instead of adding them to the repository history.
+Successful runs exit
-threshold breaches (success rate or coverage) return `1`, and report
+with status `0`, threshold breaches (success rate or coverage) return `1`, and
-generation/validation issues return `11` so CI pipelines can distinguish
+report generation/validation issues return `11` so CI pipelines can distinguish
 environmental failures from quality regressions.
-If the mandatory
-`pytest-json-report` plugin is missing, the harness now stops immediately and
-prints a friendly reminder pointing to `pip install -r requirements-dev.txt`
-rather than attempting an on-the-fly installation that would fail without
-network access.

 Each invocation also keeps the raw pytest payload (`reports/pytest_raw_report.json`)
 next to the curated exports.
 When redirecting the aggregated outputs via